 Steel Rails, Crossties, Tie Plates, Spikes, Ballast, and the Subgrade Foundation

 ABOVE RIGHT: A cross-section of the railroad track structure from a WWII-era print magazine advertisement for the Pennsylvania Railroad.
 ABOVE LEFT: Construction of a new second mainline track at CP 33 (Mile Post/Control Point 33) in Saratoga Springs, NY (Dec 2012) on the Canadian Pacific mainline that hosts Amtrak’s Adirondack and Ethan Allen trains.
-The right-of-way had been expanded and the subgrade fully prepared for the laying of the new track and then ballasting.
+The right-of-way has been expanded and the subgrade fully prepared for the laying of the new track and then ballasting.
 The work was funded by the High Speed Rail Program of the federal "stimulus" American Recovery and Reinvestment Act of 2009.

 Railroad track is the is the structure of the “guideway” of the steel rails, fasteners, railroad crossties, ballast, and the underlying subgrade; that provides a fixed and solid low-friction surface capable of support the great weight of moving guided vehicles, the locomotives and cars of a railroad train.
 In British parlance the railway track is part of the “permanent way” that also includes other infrastructure like bridges and signal towers.